An iconic image is much more than a snapshot of one moment.

 The most amazing thing about these images is that they are large format.
 The Deardorf 8×10 View Camera captured high-quality images.
 This is because the negatives were 8 x 10 inches large.

 The remarkable thing is that the camera, tripod and film had to be hand-carried long distances.

 This image of the Teton mountain ridge was taken in 1942 while Adams was working for the Department of the Interior.
 They commissioned him to photograph National Parks, Indian reservations, and other locations.

 These were for mural-sized prints for the department’s new building.
 They had an understanding that he could photograph images for himself while employed.

-When it comes to creative photography, the image entitled Dali Atomicus springs to mind.
-We all know the scene, but we may not know the story behind it.
+When it comes to creative photography, the image entitled Dali Atomicus pops up in many people’s mind.
+We all know the scene.
+But we may not know the story behind it.

 In 1941, Halsman met Salvador Dali, who was to become a long time collaborator.
 In 1948, he approached Dali with the idea for a photograph.
-But he knew a simple portrait wouldn’t suffice.
+But he knew a simple portrait wouldn’t be enough.